Last Updated on September 16, 2024 by Soumya

 Taxi to Belem from Lisbon

-You can always get a taxi from Central Lisbon to anywhere in Belem.
-It is the fastest and most comfortable way of getting there.
-The ride takes only 15 minutes.
+You can always take a taxi from Central Lisbon to anywhere in Belem.
+It is the fastest and most comfortable way to get there, and the ride takes only 15 minutes.

-You can either hail a taxi on the road or reserve an Uber.
-Cabs are not super expensive which makes Lisbon one of the cheapest places to visit in Europe.
+You can either hail a taxi on the street or reserve an Uber.
+Cabs are not super expensive, making Lisbon one of the cheapest places to visit in Europe.

 Here’s an extensive guide on Lisbon taxis that you can refer to.